openstack-archive/bareon/README.md

   * Build image and provisioning input data drivers used in Fuel project.
 To use them independently read Fuel documentation.
 - NailgunSimpleDriver
-  * fuel-agent native partitioning input data driver.
-It is just a de-serializer for fuel-agent PartitionScheme object.
+  * bareon native partitioning input data driver.
+It is just a de-serializer for bareon PartitionScheme object.

-In order to be able to use another specific data format one can implement his own data driver and install it independently. fuel-agent uses stevedore to find installed drivers.
+In order to be able to use another specific data format one can implement his own data driver and install it independently.
+Bareon uses stevedore to find installed drivers.
 A new driver needs to be exposed via fuel_agent.driver setuptools name space.
 See for example setup.cfg file where entry points are defined.